Page speed is a factor that can be measured precisely with a bunch of free tools online.

 IF you look at the top WordPress themes sold on ThemeForest they all look stunning visually.
 But when you run a speed test you’ll hardly get a good score.

-While all of this is great in terms of design and possibilities, if your goal is to gain organic traffic and rank high in the search results page, you better reconsider your choice of theme.
+While all of these things are great in terms of design and possibilities, if your goal is to gain organic traffic and rank high on SERPs, you better reconsider your choice of theme.

 |Name||Speed Score||Live Demo|